Meight/Project-Euler/README.md

 # Upcoming

+## New programming languages

 For learning purposes, solutions will be transcribed over time in the following programming languages (in order of priority).

 * Haskell;
 * R;
 * Rust.

+## Statistical analysis

+Automate tests and log execution time for each approach/programming language.
+Automate graph generation from gathered data.